-(Click image to view full screen.
-Click play to hear a recorded reading.)
+(Click image to enlarge.
+Click play for a recorded reading.)

 Is it my duty

 Weren’t meant for more

 Weren’t my own